-Housed in the Walker College of Business Department of Marketing, this major prepares graduates to begin careers with a solid foundation in business and specialized knowledge in sales and marketing.
+Housed in the Walker College of Business’ Department of Marketing and Supply Chain Management, this major prepares graduates to begin careers with a solid foundation in business and specialized knowledge in sales and marketing.
 Students learn to drive industry initiatives that develop customer satisfaction, generate company revenues and build connections with suppliers, distributors and the community.

 Employment: Recent employers include Aerotek, Neill TSP/Avayda, E&J Gallo, Ferguson, Hershey, Hilti, memoryBlue, Red Ventures, Sanofi Pasteur, TekSystems, Tom James, Total Quality Logistics, Travelers Insurance, Prism Medical and United Rentals, CBS Sports Radio, E&J Gallo, Ralph Lauren, State Farm, Disney, GEICO, Red Ventures and Target.

 Many marketing students choose management or supply chain management in the Walker College of Business or public relations in the Department of Communication as a second field of study along with marketing coursework.

 - American Marketing Association– The largest marketing association in North America, this professional association is for individuals and organizations involved in the practice of teaching and study of marketing worldwide.
 The Appalachian chapter of AMA is the only professional marketing club on campus and is open to all majors.